freesewing/freesewing/markdown/org/docs/patterns/bella/instructions/en.md

 ### Step 2: Try it on

 - Try it on and check the fit by pinning the back closed whilst wearing it.
-- Make any alterations and try on again.
+- Make any alterations and try it on again.
 - Repeat until you are happy.

 <Tip>